jontgon/Assignment_2/README.md

 <img src="images/CA_WEATHER.JPG">

-After the presentation I rendered a simalar map in ArcCatalog with a different projection.
+After the presentation I rendered a simalar map in ArcMap with a different projection, color coded provinces, and graticules lableing latitude and longitude.
 <img src="images/Canada_Station.jpg">